tomas-fryza/vhdl-labs/lab1-gates/README.md

    ![testench idea](images/testbench.png)

    Navigate to **File > Add Sources...
-Alt+A > Add or create simulation sources** and proceed to create a new VHDL file named `tb_gates` (ensuring it has the same filename as the tested entity but prefixed with `tb_`).
+Alt+A > Add or create simulation sources** and proceed to create a new VHDL file named `gates_tb` (ensuring it has the same filename as the tested entity but sufixed or prefixed with `_tb`).
 This time, click **OK** to define an empty module.
 Subsequently, locate the newly created simulation file under **Simulation Sources > sim_1**.

-   Generate the testbench file using the [online generator](https://vhdl.lapinoo.net/testbench/), then copy and paste its contents into your `tb_gates.vhd` file.
+   Generate the testbench file using the [online generator](https://vhdl.lapinoo.net/testbench/), then copy and paste its contents into your `gates_tb.vhd` file.
 Afterwards, fill in the test cases within the `stimuli` process.

    ```vhdl
        ...